How to make money from your old clothes

 The downside for sellers is that average prices are very low so you’re unlikely to shift higher value items.

-And buyers will often haggle for a lower price.
+And buyers will often haggle for an even lower price.

 Depop and Shpock are other ones to consider.